[add_header_redefinition] Redefining response headers with add_header

 What this check looks for

-This plugin looks for nested contexts where add_header is used in both places.
+This plugin looks for nested contexts where add_header is used at a lower level and headers declared at higher levels are not effective at that lower level.

 Why this is a problem